leec94/SY0-701-notes/README.md

 Wireless Protocols
 - **AES**: the most secure and widely adopted encryption protocol for wireless networks.
 Its strong encryption algorithms and extensive testing demonstrate its effectiveness against various attacks.
 AES is the recommended choice for ensuring robust security in wireless communication
 - WEP: outdated encryption protocol that has been widely exploited and rendered highly insecure.
 Its weak key management and static keys make it vulnerable to various attacks, and it can be cracked relatively easily.
 It should be avoided in modern network environments due to its lack of security
 - TKIP: considered weak and has known vulnerabilities.
 Due to its security limitations, using TKIP is not advisable, especially when more secure alternatives like AES are available.
+Used by WPA to rapidly cycle encryption keys and overcome the weaknesses of WEP
 - WPA: has some known vulnerabilities, particularly when using its pre-shared key (PSK) mode.
-Depending solely on WPA might not provide the level of security required to safeguard modern wireless networks
+Depending solely on WPA might not provide the level of security required to safeguard modern wireless networks.
+Uses TKIP to rapidly cycle encryption keys and overcome the weaknesses of WEP
+- WPA2: Uses Counter Mode Cipher Block Chaining Message Authentication Code Protocol (CCMP) to provide enhanced security using AES
 - Transport Layer Security (TLS): a protocol that encrypts communications over a network
 - **WPA3** features
   - latest and most secure wireless security protocol
   - utilizes a Diffie-Hellman key agreement
   - provides individualized data encryption even in open networks
   - it prevents eavesdropping, forging, and tampering with management frames
+  - uses Simultaneous Authentication of Equals (SAE)

 Encryption protocols